 I was heading out the door to have lunch with a friend when my mother asked for my thoughts on a matter.
 I didn’t look up as I spoke.
 Instead.
 I continued searching my purse for the missing keys and replied that I didn’t know the answer.
 She asked, “You don’t feel like the Holy Spirit is giving you any direction?”
 Without much thought, I replied, “Mom, right now I don’t’ know if I’m hearing the Lord’s voice or my hormones.”
 We giggled, and I rushed out the door.

+Hormones and exhaustion can often leave me feeling like a jumbled up mess.
 It’s important for me to recognize my limitations and biases as I go to the Lord in prayer.
 This lesson was painful for me to learn.
 There have been times when I wanted something so desperately it distorted my ability to listen.
 To be honest, I don’t think I wanted to hear His voice.
 I wanted Him to hear mine.
 I wanted Him to agree with me instead of me aligning myself with him.

 There have been other times when I couldn’t hear anything at all.
 No matter how much I cried out to Him for answers, He remained quiet.
 Have you ever needed to hear from the Lord?